hannahkidwell/NLP-Spotify-Genres/README.md

 ## Description of how data was split into training and testing sets
 - The data was split into training and testing sets using the train_test_split method from the sklearn library
-- The training set contained the default 75% of the original dataset which was 6,010 songs
+- The training set contained the default 75% of the original dataset which was about 6,000 songs
-- The testing set containted the other 25% of the orginal dataset which was 2,004 songs
+- The testing set containted the other 25% of the orginal dataset which was about 2,000 songs

 ## Explanation of model choice
 - I am still using a random forest model because it: